rjmfernandes/cp-flink-sql/README.md

 +---------------+-------------------------------------------------------+
 ```

-You can check the start of the pods (jobmanager and taskmanager) for the execution of our statement with:
+You can check the start of the pods (jobmanager and taskmanager) for the execution of our statement just like before with:

 ```shell
 watch kubectl -n confluent get pods
 ```

-This statement job is basically counting the numbers of characters on the `itemid` field of the json messages entering the topic `flink-input` and sinking the `count` into the `message-count` topic.
-Using the `itemid` value for the `key` and the field `id` of the message in `message-count`.

-## Let's Play

-You can have open one browser window of control center on the `flink-input` messages tab and the other into the `message-count` topic:

-- As you produce a message using the sample message of Control Center into the `flink-input` topic, you should see the count for the `itemid` field show up on `message-count` topic.
-- You can try changing the value of the `itemid` field in other entries of `flink-input` and see the `count` change for `message-count`.
+Once running if you go in Control Center to the message viewer of the topic `myaggregated` you should be able to see it getting populated.

 You can check the status of the statement execution by running: